Mixture of Experts for Recognizing Depression from Interview and Reading Tasks: Experiments and Results

-Accuracy, Precision, Recall, and F1-score have been used to evaluate the results of our proposed approach.
-We report the mean and standard deviation of these metrics over four runs in a 5-fold cross-validation setting.
+\textbf{Evaluation Metrics.} Accuracy, Precision, Recall, and F1-score have been used to evaluate the results of our proposed approach.
+We report the mean and standard deviation of these metrics over four runs.